EinsteinToolkit/et2021uiuc/_lectures/21-VassiliosMewes/index.md

 {% include base.html %}

 {%-capture abstract-%}
 This lecture will introduce the equations of general relativistic magnetohydrodynamics in a 3+1 split and how to solve them numerically in a finite volume scheme.
-The second part will connect the theory with a code implementation, highlighting the necessary building blocks of GRMHD and their scheduling in the GRHydro thorn.
+The second part will connect the theory with a code implementation, highlighting the necessary building blocks of GRMHD and their scheduling in the $${\tt GRHydro}$$ thorn.

 {%-endcapture-%}